 Educational Partner(s) Process for Engagement LCHS Teachers and Staff Staff survey given in December and Staff Focus Groups conducted in March.
-LCHS Families Parent Focus Groups conducted in March and Parent survey given in March.
+LCHS Families Parent Survey given in March (CHKS Survey).
 Student-led conferences which take place three times per school year.
-SLC and ELAC meetings which take place 8 times total per year.
-LCHS will continue to collaborate with and invite all parents and family members annually to take an active role by participating in student led conferences, during which they establish academic and character goals for their students, by monitoring their student's learning through understanding of our school's grading policy and system, available instructional supports and programs, and available Extended Learning opportunities.
-LCHS Administrators Focus group, 1 on 1 meetings and participation in strategic planning advisory group in March-May
+Parent Advisory Committee (PAC) meetings which take place 4 times a year.
+Lodestar will continue to collaborate with and invite all parents and family members annually to take an active role by participating in student led conferences, during which they establish academic and character goals for their students, by monitoring their student's learning through understanding of our school's grading policy and system, available instructional supports and programs, and available Extended Learning opportunities.
+LCHS Administrators Focus group and 1 on 1 meetings.